 - Expand with enhanced content.
 Whether a customer buys on Amazon or in a physical store, chances are they’re using Amazon to research your product.
 When researching online, customers demand detailed information before they will buy your product.
 A+ content gives brands the space to include all the pertinent details that will make potential customers confident enough to buy.

 - Optimize for search.
 Inserting the right keywords into both essential and enhanced content will help product pages in the SERP rankings on Amazon as well as external search engines.

-- Invest in Amazon Marketing Services (AMS) to boost discoverability.
-Once you’ve got your content optimized, advertising with AMS ensures consumers can find your products.
+- Invest in Amazon Advertising to boost discoverability.
+Once you’ve got your content optimized, advertising ensures consumers can find your products.

 - Evaluate and Adjust.
 Content requires upkeep and care.
-As you learn from your AMS campaigns, adjust your content to meet consumer needs and further increase its discoverability.
+As you learn from your Amazon Advertising campaigns, adjust your content to meet consumer needs and further increase its discoverability.

 Editor’s Note: On September 5, 2018, Amazon rebranded its advertising platform.
 Amazon Marketing Services changed to Amazon Advertising and Amazon Advertising Platform changed to Amazon DSP, among other changes.
 This blog post was changed on October 5, 2018 to reflect those changes.